Your air conditioner isn’t just your best line of defense against summertime heat. It’s also your number one tool for managing high humidity.

 A TXV helps in much the same way.
 Just as keeping your water bottle full allows you to get a more complete workout, installing a TXV helps your AC remove more humidity during a given cycle.
 How?
 By using more of the evaporator coil.

-If some portion of your evaporator coil was, in effect, not being used prior to installing a TXV, it will start being used after you install one.
+If some portion of your evaporator coil was, in effect, not being used before installing a TXV, it will start being used after you install one.

 If the charge is too low, your AC will struggle to remove enough heat or humidity from your home to keep you comfortable.
 Eventually, this problem could morph into something worse: freezing of the coil or even compressor failure.